-If the patient is not excluded on the basis of existing medical history and standard clinical work-up, the patient will be asked to provide informed consent to participate in the study.
+If the patient is not excluded based on existing medical history and standard clinical work-up, the patient will be asked to provide informed consent to participate in the study.
 Baseline assessments include the following as shown in Table 5 - Schedule of Assessments.

-- Determine study eligibility based on the requirements specified in the inclusion / exclusion criteria. - Demographics. - Medical history, including any hospitalizations or emergency room visits for episodes of all cardiac arrhythmias within six months of screening, all anti-arrhythmic drugs (AADs) and other cardiac medications. - Reported incidence of at least two (2) documented episodes of symptomatic paroxysmal AF during the three months preceding trial entry (at least one episode should be documented by rhythm strip, CIED or ECG). - Treatments administered for atrial fibrillation in the six months prior to enrollment, e.g., pharmacologic treatments and non-pharmacologic interventions.
-Medications should include dose and duration. - Documentation of therapeutic International Normalization Ratio (INR) for three weeks prior to the procedure (if applicable per Inclusion Criteria) in cases of subjects taking warfarin. - NYHA class. - EHRA class. - Current cardiac rhythm. - Largest dimension left atrial diameter measured within the last 3 months or from transthoracic echo, cardiac CT or cardiac MR with image documentation.
-Intracardiac echocardiographic measurement at the time of the procedure can alternatively be used to document this.

-- Ejection fraction (EF) measured within the last 3 months or from the pre-procedure TEE or TTE. - When clinically indicated, TEE will be performed within 72 hours prior to the ablation procedure.
+- Determine study eligibility based on the requirements specified in the inclusion / exclusion criteria. - Medical history, including any hospitalizations or emergency room visits for episodes of all cardiac arrhythmias within six months of screening, all anti-arrhythmic drugs (AADs) and other cardiac medications. - Reported incidence of at least 1 episode of persistent or paroxysmal atrial fibrillation (AF) documented by rhythm strip/ECG following the most recent ablation.. - Treatments administered for atrial fibrillation in the six months prior to enrollment, e.g., pharmacologic treatments and non-pharmacologic interventions.
+Medications should include dose and duration. - Documentation of therapeutic International Normalization Ratio (INR) for three weeks prior to the procedure (if applicable per Inclusion Criteria) in cases of subjects taking Warfarin. - NYHA and ERHA class assessment. - Current cardiac rhythm. - Largest dimension left atrial diameter measured from transthoracic echo, cardiac CT or cardiac MR within the last 6 months with image documentation.
+Intracardiac echocardiographic measurement at the time of the procedure can alternatively be used to document this. - Ejection fraction (EF) measured within the last 6 months or from the pre-procedure TEE or TTE. - When clinically indicated, TEE will be performed prior to the ablation procedure.
 If any evidence of left atrial thrombus is discovered, then the ablation procedure will not be performed at that time.
-The patient may be either excluded from the study or maintained on oral anticoagulation for an additional period of at least 6 weeks and re-tested (TEE repeated) for thrombi. - If the patient has a preexisting CIED, interrogation of the device will be performed to document AF burden in the 1-2 months preceding the procedure. - 12-Lead ECG within 72 hours of, or immediately prior to, study procedure. - Cardiac medications currently prescribed for the subject's daily medical therapy. - Laboratory values TSH, Electrolytes (sodium, potassium) and Creatinine - Neurological Exam (if clinically indicated) if symptoms suggestive of neurologic disease, and is to be performed by the neurology medical staff. - Prior to the procedure, anticoagulation therapy will be performed as per institutional standard. - EQ-5D and AFEQT Quality of Life survey.
+The patient may be either excluded from the study or maintained on oral anticoagulation for an additional period of at least 6 weeks and re-tested (TEE repeated) for thrombi.